Beetlejuice (musical): Recordings

-Ghostlight Records released the original Broadway cast recording digitally on June 7, 2019.
+Ghostlight Records released the original Broadway cast recording digitally on June 7, 2019, which sold well.

 Ghostlight released Beetlejuice – The Demos!
 The Demos!
 The Demos! on October 30, 2020, compiling material composer-lyricist Perfect recorded between 2014 and 2019 during the development of the musical.
 It features both final and cut songs from the show as well as commentary by Perfect.